buntec/flake-templates/scala-cli-app/README.md

 # as a GraalVM native image
 nix run .#graal

-# as a Scala Native compiled binary
+# as a Scala Native compiled native binary
 nix run .#native

-# as a Scala.js compiled node app
+# as a Scala.js compiled Node.js app
 nix run .#node

-# the default target is the JVM
-nix run
 ```

 Whether or not a given platform is supported depends on
 how your app is written and what dependencies it has.
+You can easily remove unsupported platforms from the flake:
+see `supported-platforms` in `flake.nix`.

+Some platforms have multiple outputs for different
+levels of optimization.
+See `nix flake show` for
+a complete list of outputs.